Blessing of same-sex unions in Christian churches: Moravian Church (North America)

 The Moravian Church in North America's Northern Province has passed several liberal resolutions on homosexuality, but has not yet been able to "address the issue of a marriage covenant between homosexual persons".

 Swedenborgianism

 The Swedenborgian Church of North America allows ministers to choose whether to perform same-sex marriages.
 Ministers of the General Church of the New Jerusalem are not permitted to marry or bless same-sex unions.

 New Apostolic Church

 Since 2011 in Europe the New Apostolic Church allows blessings in a prayer for same-sex unions.

-Uniting and uniting churches
+Uniting and united churches

 Australia

 In Australia the Uniting Church in Australia allows blessing of same-sex unions.
 On 13 July 2018, the Uniting Church in Australia voted by national Assembly to approve the creation of official marriage rites for same-sex couples.

 Netherlands

-The Protestant Church in the Netherlands has chosen not to address marriage in its post-merger canon law; however, the by-laws of the church allow for the blessing of relationships outside of marriage.
+Whereas Ord[inance] 5-3 of the church order of the Protestant Church in the Netherlands—the country's largest Protestant denomination—reserves the expression 'marriage' for opposite-sex couples ("The blessing of a marriage between a man and a woman as a covenant of love and fidelity before God takes place during a church service."), Ord.
+5-4 adds: "The [local] church council may—after consultation with the congregation—decide that other life partnerships between two people may also be blessed as a covenant of love and fidelity before God."
+The latter wording is consistent with the provision in the ecclesiastical ordinances adopted by the Remonstrant Brotherhood in 1986.
+Unlike the Remonstrants, however, the Protestant Church in the Netherlands symbolically maintains the privileged status of heterosexual marriage.